-In particular, IC-Cut selects a function from the bottom of the call graph that has not been previously fuzzed.
-This is shown on line 7 of Alg.
-1, in EXPLORE, where we create a workList of the call graph leaf-nodes, and on line 8, where a function is selected from the workList.
+on line 9, where a function f is selected from the front of the workQueue.
 The selected function is then tested independently (in function PROCESS) to determine whether its interface is simple enough to be cost-effective for summarization.
-To test the selected function, IC-Cut chooses an appropriate seed input, which in the previous phase has been found to steer execution of the program through this function (line 18 of Alg.
+To test the selected function, IC-Cut chooses an appropriate seed input, which in the previous phase has been found to steer execution of the program through this function (line 21 of Alg.
 1).
-Subsequently, on line 19, IC-Cut fuzzes the program with this seed input.
+Subsequently, on line 22, IC-Cut fuzzes the program starting with this seed input, using dynamic symbolic execution.